-- NCI-8871: HER2+ Breast Cancer.
+• NCI-8871: HER2+ Breast Cancer.
 We are collaborating with investigators at MD Anderson Cancer Center to determine whether the addition of entinostat to a second HER2 targeted therapy can overcome the resistance that had developed in response to prior HER2 targeted therapy.
 A Phase 1 dose escalation trial of entinostat with Tykerb® (lapatinib), a small molecule dual inhibitor of HER2 and EGFR signaling, has established the feasibility and safety of that combination.
-A second Phase 1 clinical trial studying entinostat in combination with Tykerb and Herceptin® (trastuzumab), a monoclonal antibody inhibitor of HER2 signaling, is currently enrolling patients.
-The primary objective of the Phase 1 portion of the trial is to determine the RP2D for entinostat in combination with Tykerb and Herceptin in patients who have previously received Herceptin.
-Data from this trial are expected in the fourth quarter of 2015. - NCI-9253: Epigenetic Priming to Chemotherapy.
+A second Phase 1 clinical trial studying entinostat in combination with Tykerb and Herceptin® (trastuzumab), a monoclonal antibody inhibitor of HER2 signaling, has recently completed patient enrollment and has established the feasibility and safety of the triple combination.
+A total of 37 patients have been enrolled in the Phase 1 trial.
+Preliminary data from this trial was presented at the 2015 San Antonio Breast Cancer Symposium with the authors concluding that entinostat combined with Tykerb and Herceptin was generally well tolerated with preliminary evidence of efficacy in metastatic HER2+ patients whose disease progressed on Herceptin.

+NCI-9253: Epigenetic Priming to Chemotherapy.
 This NCI-sponsored Phase 2 clinical trial is currently enrolling up to 165 patients with advanced NSCLC and is designed to test the ability of epigenetic therapy-a combination of entinostat and Vidaza-to enhance the response of NSCLC patients to chemotherapy.
 Data from this trial are expected in the second half of 2017.